BlinovaAlexa/The_Compliance_Registry_Documentation/Global.md

 ## View Company

-View icon allows user to view selected company
+View icon allows user to view selected company.

+The page shows all documents that are available (linked and unlinked) for the current user company, company contacts and company info.

 ![View Company](/images/global5.jpg)